 Mark lives in Tewkesbury and is based largely at home with some time spent at Eagle House, Stourbridge, our base in the West Midlands.

 Janine Moorcroft – Director of Care and Support

-Janine joined the Trust in July 2018 as Deputy Operations Director and after a short period the role was reviewed and re-named as Director of Care and Support.
-With a local authority background Janine brought the knowledge and experience of managing a multifaceted provision for a range of people with support needs; in addition Janine has brought experience of working within a political environment and directly with commissioners.
+Janine joined the Trust in July 2018 as Deputy Operations Director and after a short period, the role was reviewed and re-named as Director of Care and Support.
+With a local authority background, Janine brought the knowledge and experience of managing a multifaceted provision for a range of people with support needs; in addition, Janine has brought the experience of working within a political environment and directly with commissioners.